Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 6

 mean / shelling of hundreds

-of other places behind / lines
+of other places behind / lines.

-I dont draw so much
+I dont draw overmuch

 attention to the subject of